-7.3.2 Qualifications.
+- 1. 7.5.1 Timing.
+The Peer Review Committee will be formed in the spring semester preceding the review year.
+Department Chairs send a note to all candidates for promotion and/or tenure that it is time to form their PRC.
+The Candidates forward their proposed PRC membership list to their Dean for final approval. - 2.
+7.5.2 Qualifications.
 Candidates for promotion and/or tenure must be reviewed by a committee of their peers.
 The committee will consist of those tenured faculty in the same academic program as the candidate; their rank must be equal or be higher than the rank requested by the candidate.
 The committee must include a minimum of five faculty members.

-7.3.3 Selection Process.
-If more than five faculty are eligible for the committee, they will decide: (1) to act as a committee of the whole or (2) to elect from among themselves a review committee.
+3. 7.5.3 Selection Process.
+If more than five faculty are eligible for the committee, they will all communicate to decide: (1) to act as a committee of the whole or (2) to elect from among themselves a review committee.

 In addition, a candidate may request that a faculty member from an appropriate related discipline or academic program from across the university be added to the PRC.
 This written request is to be provided to the Dean for approval.
 The Dean's decision and justification regarding PRC membership must be provided in writing to the candidate within 15 working days of receipt of the written request.

-If fewer than five faculty from within the academic program are eligible for the PRC, faculty from the department, appropriate related disciplines, or academic programs from across the university will be added to form a five-person committee.
+If fewer than five faculty from within the academic program are eligible for the PRC, faculty from the department, appropriate related disciplines, or academic programs from across the university will be added to form a five- person committee.
 These additional members will be identified by the candidate and shared with the PRC.
 The candidate must include the name, rank, discipline, and a justification for each of the nominees.
 The initial PRC members will forward these names to the Dean with their recommendations.
 At that point, the Dean will make the selection; however, prior to finalizing the members on the committee, the Dean will consult with the candidate and with the eligible individuals.
-The final membership of the PRC will be communicated in writing to all parties in the review process.
+The final membership of the PRC will be communicated in writing to all parties in the review process by the Dean.